syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 **Goomba**
-1. Changes to class
+1. Changes to class:

    Add logic to playTurn() method to use RandomBias from Utils class to perform 10% suicide possibility ( through removal from map ).

-2. Relationship with other classes
+2. Relationship with other classes:

    Association with Suicide/GoombaHandler and BehaviourClasses ( Wander/Dormant )
    Dependency on ActionList class, DoNothingAction

 **Koopa**
-1. Class Overall Responsibility
+1. Class Overall Responsibility:

    This class implements a new enemy type that will attack the player actor and follow it around.
    It will implement a new dormant behaviour when knocked unconscious by the player and remain on